How I Built This Website

 Aug 19, 2022

-Building something from scratch is one of the best ways to learn new skills and improve the ones you already know.
-This website is a side project I use to learn new things.
-It had many versions with many different stacks, and I'm always recreating and updating it to try out a new framework or tool.
+Building something from scratch is one of the best ways to learn new skills and refine the ones you already have.
+This website is a side project I use to explore new technologies.
+Over time, it has gone through multiple versions with different stacks, and I'm constantly rebuilding and updating it to experiment with new frameworks and tools.

 Technology stack

-• React + Typescript: This is a combination I've been using for a while and I'm happy with it.
+- React + Typescript: A combination I've been using for a while and continue to enjoy.

-• Next.js: React framework I had never worked with, but always heard good things about it.
-It was a very nice experience.
+- Next.js: A React framework I had never worked with before but always heard good things about.
+My experience with it was excellent.

-• Tailwind CSS: A utility-first CSS framework.
-In my last projects, I used Styled Components, and this time I decided to choose something different.
-I felt that even learning the classes' names on the go it was easy and fast to work with Tailwind.
+- Tailwind CSS: A utility-first CSS framework.
+In my previous projects, I used Styled Components, but this time, I wanted to try something different.
+Even though I had to learn the class names on the go, I found Tailwind easy and efficient to work with.

-• Husky: To run tests, lints, and formatters using a pre-commit hook.
-This way I'm able to get errors as soon as possible.
+- Husky: Helps run tests, lints, and formatters using pre-commit hooks, allowing me to catch errors as early as possible.

-• Unified: The blog posts are written in markdown and this tool, combined with some plugins, is used to transform them into HTML during build time.
+- Unified: The blog posts are written in markdown and I use Unified along with plugins to convert them into HTML at build time.

 Design

 The design and layout inspiration came from the websites of other developers like (Kent C Dodds, Zeno Rocha, and Dan Abramov).
-The colors I'm using, at least for now, are just the default palette provided by Tailwind CSS, which is pretty good!
-This project also features a light/dark theme that changes automatically based on the system configuration.
+For now, I'm using Tailwind default color palette, which looks great out of the box.
+The site also supports a light/dark theme that automatically adjusts based on the system's settings.

 Conclusion

-I learned a lot of cool things while implementing this project, and I plan to keep playing with it so I can experiment and learn even more things.
-If you haven't built something from scratch I highly recommend you give it a try.
-You'll be amazed by how many things you'll learn along the way.
+I learned a lot while working on this project, and I plan to continue experimenting with it to explore new ideas and technologies.
+If you've never built something from scratch, I highly recommend giving it a try.
+You'll be surprised by how much you learn along the way.